threefoldfoundation/tft-stellar/ThreeBotPackages/tfchainmigration_service/readme.md

 # Conversion Service

 Js-ng Service for converting Threefold tft's to Stellar tft's.
 To be used as a Threebot package.
+Only activating a Stellar account with the same secret as a Rivine account is left, the actual migration needs to be done through a support ticket.

 ## Requirements